medinam6/flash-cards-app/README.md

 ### Add card

-Endpoint: '/api/add-card'
+Endpoint: '/api/add-card' <br />
-Method: POST
+Method: POST <br />
-Description: Adds a new card to the list.
+Description: Adds a new card to the list. <br />

 Request Format:
 ```